benf2004/Obsidian-publish-test/Obsidian Publish Alternatives Showdown.md

 ---
 # Welcome!

-I set out to compare many different ways you can freely publish your Obsidian vault.
-These are all free alternatives to Obsidian Publish
+I set out to compare many different ways you can freely publish your Obsidian vault on the web.
+These are all free alternatives to Obsidian Publish.

 ## Reviews